 How to make a cross stitch pattern

-1 You can download this software (free) and start making your own cross stitch designs in your computer.
-The most easy way .
+You can download this software (free) and start making your own cross stitch designs on your computer.
+The most easy way.
+Or give your photo to a photo charting company – could it get easier- they will turn your photo into a cross stitch chart

 Grid papers have horizontal and vertical lines forming grids.
 Each square in the grid is counted as a cross stitch when designing.